mpeutz/gulp-fesk/README.md

-# gulp-msg
+# gulp-fesk

-Gulp plugin for [MSG (Magnificent styleguide)](https://github.com/mpeutz/msg) an enhanced version of KSS ([Knyle Style Sheets](http://warpspire.com/kss/)) documentation generation.

-This plugin is based on [kss-node](https://github.com/hughsk/kss-node) and generates a styleguide based on code documentation.
-The plugin is mainly a fork of `kss-nodes`'s bin script.
+Fesk (**F**ront **E**nd **S**tarter **K**it) focusing on an integrated styleguide.
+The styleguide is based on KSS ([Knyle Style Sheets](http://warpspire.com/kss/)).
+KSS a documentation syntax for stylesheets is an awesome tool but lacked some features that a living styleguide needs.
+Fesk takes the format that KSS started and expands on it.
+It includes "browser compatibility", "notes", "preproccessor mixin, function and variable documentation", "color chips" and ~~"animations"~~.
+Furthermore Fesk has implemented a change log, stylesheet statistics dashboard, and ~~versioning~~.

 This plugin currently lacks tests.